 Looking for fun things to do in the Twin Cities?
 Well, Minneapolis and St. Paul, Minnesota are filled with great places to explore with the kids.
 Nearby Bloomington has some great ones too!
 It just so happens that many of these fun things, as an added bonus, don’t break the bank either.
 That means you do more with less and save your money for other things.
 Like MORE travel or adventure!

-Fun Things to do in Minneapolis, St. Paul, and Surrounding Areas with Kids
+Fun Things to do in the Twin Cities with Kids

 I was recently on a sponsored press trip to the Twin Cities with Roseville Visitors Association, Bloomington Convention & Visitors Bureau, Visit St. Paul, and Meet Minneapolis Convention & Visitors Association.
 It was my first trip to Minnesota and I found so many fun places to explore.
 Here is my top ten list of things to do in the Twin Cities with kids.
 It’s not an exhaustive list but the ones I would highly recommend for under $10 per person.